-Symmetrical triangular floral pattern adorns the scarf ends and harmonious motifs are spread across the beautiful wrap.
+Symmetrical floral pattern adorns the two scarf ends and harmonious motifs are spread across the beautiful scarf.

 The fabric for the scarf is a premium soft wool that is woven in Kashmir on old-world mechanized looms that produce about five-six scarves a day.
 They are subsequently hand-dyed and then the farmer-artisans in the villages embroider the motifs using patterns and skills that have been passed down the generations .